LauGuillardin/LauGuillardin.github.io/_posts/2022-07-12-QIAGEN_DNAextraction_Pmenziesii.md

 not come into contact with the flow-through.
 12. Transfer the spin column to a new 1.5mL microcentrifuge tube that has been already properly labeled.
 13. Add **50 μl of Buffer AE** for elution.
 Incubate for 5 min at room temperature (15–25°C).
 Centrifuge for 1 min at ≥6000 x g.
 Repeat again.
-14. DNA is VERY FRAGILE, do not vortex it.
+14. **DNA is VERY FRAGILE**, do not vortex it.
 To mix it flick it gently and spin down.
 Store it at 4C if it is going to be used soon (same week), store at -20C for long term storage.